Jobs

 We offer

-- Access to state-of-the art tools and infrastructure within an excellence-based academic research institute
+• Access to state-of-the art tools and infrastructure within an excellence-based research institute.

-- Various training opportunities to broaden your expertise and skills, including training and mentoring in scientific writing
+• Various training opportunities to broaden your expertise and skills

 How to apply?

-• a one-page summary of past research activities (particularly in your PhD project)
+• A one-page summary of past research activities

-The first review of applications will start immediately.
-A shortlist of applicants will be selected and invited for interviews.
+A first review of applications will start immediately.
+A short list of applicants will be selected based on the CV and motivation letter.
+Shortlisted applicants will be invited for interviews.